 APPEAL DIRECTLY TO THE NEIGHBORHOOD

 Join the Oakhurst Neighborhood Facebook group, then share endearing details about your act, post a vid, beg for a host, tell a sob story, whatever.
-And stick with it as people become more familiar with this new approach.
+And stick with it.
 You'll likely get more traction as registration proceeds.

 I DON'T KNOW ANYONE AND CAN'T FIND ANYONE

 Some potential hosts have the same problem.
-Let them know you're out there and looking for a porch by getting on our list of bands and other performers who need to find a host.
+Let them know you're out there by getting on our list of performers looking for a host.
 Hosts seeking bands will be checking there for leads.
 If they reach out to you, you'll be good to go.

 PERFORMER REQUIREMENTS